Research Highlights

 WALKTHROUGH

 Experience a walkthrough of the Aloha prototype!
-This mid-fidelity prototype walks through tasks that fulfill the needs and goals of our persona, Sophie.
+This mid-fidelity prototype walks through tasks that fulfill the needs and goals of the persona, Sophie.

 Aloha, Hawaiian Language App